awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/aurora-serverless-app/README.md

 - Populate the `env.json` file with the outputs from the preceding ["create the resources"](#create-the-resources) step.
 - Run `yarn start`.
+- Make calls to the API.
+Use a tool like Postman or run front-end client linked in the [additional resources](#additional-resources).

 ## Delete the resources